alekras/mqtt_client/README.md

 ok
 11> callback function: {1,{publish, 0,0,0,<<"Test Message Payload.">>}}
 ```
-Callback function argument is a tuple of five elements.
+Callback function argument is a tuple of two elements.
 First element is QoS of the topic from that the message came.
 Second element is a message `#publish{}` record.

 ```erlang
 Arg = {Topic_QoS, Message#publish{}}